bongomice/rotate/readme.md

 Note that by default permissions are disabled.
 If you want to use permissions, set it to *true* in the Rotate config file (generated when you first run the plugin).
 You can see what permissions are available below.
 You can also choose to save players' tools or not: if you don't want your players to type each time they connect the **/rotate tool** command, set ``save-players-tools`` to *true* in the ``config.yml``, otherwise, set it to *false*.
-Finally, you're able to set a default tool in the config.
+As well, you are able to set a default tool in the config.
 See **Valids Tools** to get a list of IDs.
 Set ``default-tool`` to *-1* if you don't want any default tool, as it's setted by default.
+Finally, you can prevent your players from rotating certain types of block by writing ``false`` in front of them in the config file.

 Please note that Rotate is in development, and though most features should work, there are and will be bugs.
 The code is open-source though, so feel free to check out and fork the code, improve it and fix bugs.